Subject | Profiles | Ideas for home |

 Communication & Literacy

-Our topic is magic this half term.
+Our topic is adventure this half term.
 We will use Colourful Semantics to help us build effective and descriptive sentences as well as Talk4Writing to help immerse us in the story and to help us build expressive skills so we can re-tell stories.
+We will plan our dream holiday and create a step by step itineray for a day using times to incorporate our maths topic also.

 Phonics & Reading Comprehension